Moshe Dayan: Haganah promotion and 89th Battalion

 In 1947, Dayan was appointed to the Haganah General Staff working on Arab affairs, in particular recruiting agents to gain information about irregular Arab forces in Palestine.
+He served during the 1947–1948 civil war in Mandatory Palestine.
+Following the Israeli declaration of independence and the start of the 1948 Arab-Israeli War in May 1948 he continued in his position as a Haganah officer, and subsequently as an officer in the newly-formed Israel Defense Forces.

-On 14 April 1948, his brother, Zorik, was killed in fighting.
-On 22 April, Dayan was put in charge of abandoned Arab property in newly conquered Haifa.
+On 14 April 1948, Dayan's younger brother, Zohar "Zorik" Dayan, was killed in combat.
+On 22 April, Dayan was put in charge of abandoned Arab property in Haifa following its capture.
 To put a stop to the out-of-control looting, he ordered that anything that could be used by the army be stored in Haganah warehouses and the rest be distributed amongst Jewish agricultural settlements.
 On 18 May, Dayan was given command of the Jordan Valley sector.
 In a nine-hour battle, his troops stopped the Syrian advance south of the Sea of Galilee.

-In June, he became the first commander of the 89th Battalion, part of Sadeh's Armoured Brigade.
+In June, he became the first commander of the 89th Battalion, part of Yitzhak Sadeh's 8th Armored Brigade.
 His methods of recruiting volunteers from other army units, such as the Golani and Kiryati Brigades, provoked complaints from their commanders.
 On 20 June 1948, two men from one of his companies were killed in a confrontation with Irgun members trying to bring weapons ashore from the Altalena at Kfar Vitkin.
 During Operation Danny, he led his battalion in a brief raid through Lod in which nine of his men were killed.
 His battalion was then transferred to the south, where they captured Karatiya, close to Faluja on 15 July.
 His withdrawal of his troops after only two hours, leaving a company from the Givati Brigade to face an Egyptian counterattack led to Givati Commander Shimon Avidan demanding that Dayan be disciplined.
 Chief of the General Staff Yigael Yadin instructed the military attorney general to proceed, but the case was dismissed.